How To Use the Full Facebook Site for Desktop From Your Phone

-Websites have greatly increased their level of sophistication over the last five years or so.
-With so many people browsing the web from their smartphones and the emerging dominance of mobile web browsing, nearly every website now offers a light-weight version of itself made for smartphone or tablet displays.
-These light mobile website versions let you browse without zooming in and out on articles, photos, and other page elements.
-A lot of sites even use responsive or adaptive web design, allowing the web page to change and modify itself to fit screens of any shape or size while still displaying content in a reasonable layout.
+With the increasing ubiquity of smartphones, websites have increasingly begun offering two separate versions of themselves: a mobile version, light-weight and designed for smartphone or tablet displays, and a full-desktop version with all the bells and whistles.
+The light mobile website versions generally present the same basic content, but lack functionality better-suited to a full-screen environment, such as zooming in and out on articles, photos, and other page elements.
+Sites increasingly use responsive or adaptive web design, allowing the web page to change and modify itself to fit screens of any shape or size while still displaying content in a reasonable layout.

-Mobile sites aren’t always perfect, however.
+However, mobile sites often are unsatisfactory in one way or another.
 Often, sites will hide certain functionality behind their desktop versions, limiting what mobile users can see or do while browsing the site.
 Though this is done to retain usability and smoothness for mobile users, it can often leave power users out in the cold when they’re looking for specific abilities or options on their favorite sites.
 This can be incredibly frustrating when the only reason one is trying to visit a particular site is to use a particular feature, which happens to have been abridged from the mobile site.

-Facebook is no different.
+Facebook is no exception to this general trend.
 Though their mobile app on iOS and Android theoretically features most of the same capabilities as the desktop version of Facebook, many prefer to access Facebook through the browser on their smartphone to save room or resources on their phone’s internal storage, or just to avoid the sometimes annoying design of the Facebook mobile app.
 It’s no secret that the Facebook app takes up a lot of room, battery, and memory on your phone, and the mobile site can be a faster or easier way to access your social feed on the go.

 Let’s break down just what you need to do to access the full desktop version of Facebook right from your iPhone or Android device.
 There are two methods to loading the desktop site on your phone.
 The first involves typing in a specific web address to your browser (Chrome, Safari, etc.), and can be done on any device, regardless of your operating system choice.